The Mental Anguish Of Losing An Election | Latest Nigeria News Today

 Power, political power is alluring, no one wants to lose it especially for the lucre that comes with it.
 We should continue to build on our crude democracy until we get to where we need to be.
 We do not have to needlessly subject ourselves to too much grief for not winning an election.
 There are more important things in life that should cause us to grieve more than our candidates not winning an election.

-Jide Omotinugbon, Pstchotherapist, Louisville, KY USA
+Jide Omotinugbon, Psychotherapist, Louisville, KY USA

 Jideo18@yahoo.com